Continued Dispensing of PBS Medicines in Defined Circumstances (Continued Dispensing) initiative

 Continued Dispensing supply will be limited to two therapeutic categories:

 - Oral Hormonal Contraceptives for systemic use, and

-- Lipid Modifying Agents, specifically the HMG CoA reductase inhibitors (‘statins’) as listed in the Schedule of Pharmaceutical Benefits.
+- Lipid Modifying Agents (cholesterol lowering medicines), specifically the HMG CoA reductase inhibitors (‘statins’) as listed in the Schedule of Pharmaceutical Benefits.

 Pharmacists will be able to supply medicine under this initiative when: